oli799/easy-start/README.md

 ## Requriements 🛠

-- Git
-  - installed on your computer (for colning presets)
+- Git installed on your computer (for colning presets)
-  - profile (for creating repos)
+- GitHub profile (for adding source controll)

 ## Features ✅